-Over the years, they have collectively accumulated as much or more experience as the highest volume centers in California and in the United States.
+Over the years, our team has collectively accumulated as much or more experience as the highest volume centers in California and in the United States.
 Many of these operations require cardiopulmonary bypass.

 From newborn and infant heart surgery, to transplant and ventricular assist device placement, to older teenager and adults with congenital heart disease, you will find experts at Rady Children’s who are specifically trained to achieve the best surgical results.